awolverp/cachebox/README.md

 different cache replecement policies.

 > [!NOTE]\
-> This library is very faster than cachetools and other libraries (between 5x-10x) and use lower memory than, *you will see benchmarks*.
+> This library is very faster than cachetools and other libraries (between 5x-10x) and use lower memory than, [*you can see benchmarks here*](BENCHMARK.md).

 ```python
 from cachebox import cached, TTLCache, LRUCache